 To show the unique contribution my argument makes, it is worth discussing how the argument interacts with similar arguments in the literature on the compatibility between B-theory and temporal value asymmetry.
 In response to Prior, among other A-theorists, Murray MacBeath (1994, [9]), with D. H. Mellor concurring (1993, [11]), presented an account of tensed propositional attitudes that distinguishes their formal objects from the content that constitutes them.
 On this account, the formal object of our relieving belief that a pain is over is a tenseless proposition or fact about that pain.
-But the object of one's relief in the belief that a pain is over is that belief's irreducibly tensed content.
-One thus has reason to feel relief in the belief that a pain is over rather than present or forthcoming not because that belief's formal object is an irreducibly tensed fact, but because of that belief's irreducibly tensed content.6
+But the object of one's relief in the belief that a pain is over rather than present or forthcoming not because that belief's irreducibly tensed content.6

 Heather Dyke and James Maclaurin (2002, [3]) have also presented an account of the compatibility between B-theory and temporal value asymmetry.
-They claim that our reasons for being time biased stem from considerations about natural selection, which themselves are ultimately responsive to the tenseless fact that the direction of causation is from earlier to later.
-On their account, time-biased behaviors typically confer certain evolutionary advantages and fitness-enhancing effects due to causation's tenseless asymmetric direction.
+They claim that our reasons for being time biased stem from considerations about natural selection, which themselves are ultimately responsive to the tenseless fact that the direction of causation is from earlier to later.7 On their account, time-biased behaviors typically confer certain evolutionary advantages and fitness-enhancing effects due to causation's tenseless asymmetric direction.
 One thus has reason to feel relief in the belief that a pain is over not only because that belief's object or content is tensed, in contrast to Mellor and Mac-Beath, but also because relief is the evolutionarily useful attitude to have towards a past pain, and dread is the evolutionarily useful attitude to